 Finally, here are my kids pretending to do 地书 with the magic calligraphy cloth!

 They were inspired by the 地书 videos in this post!

 Magic water calligraphy cloth versus Buddha Board

-On Amazon, the cost of the water cloths typically range from about $8 to $20.
-Therefore, they are relatively less expensive compared to the Buddha Board.
+On Amazon, the cost of water calligraphy cloths typically range from about $8 to $20.
+They are relatively less expensive compared to the Buddha Board.